b-stew/Artificial-Intelligence-Projects/README.md

-# BlackjackAI
-Project for Artificial Intelligence class
+This is a repo of various projects for my Artificial Intelligence class